Purcell-enhanced spin-phonon coupling with a single color center: Main

-In addition to the resonance induced by the mechanical breathing mode, several distinct features are observed in the spin decay spectrum of Fig. \ref{fig4}a.
+In addition to the resonance induced by the mechanical breathing mode, several distinct features are observed in the spin decay spectrum of Fig. 4a.
 This broadband spectrum is taken with a $\theta\approx$ \SI{55}{\degree} aligned magnetic field.
 We attribute these resonances in the spin decay rate to other localized mechanical modes of the nanostructure with appreciable spin-phonon coupling to the SiV.
-Although these modes cannot be observed independently using optomechanical spectroscopy, numerical simulations of the acoustic mode structure of our device reveal several acoustic modes with appreciable spin-phonon coupling and negligible optomechanical coupling.
-This is because while the former simply requires an appreciable strain amplitude due to the mode at the SiV-center's location, the latter requires an appreciable value for the photoelastic overlap integral between the optical and mechanical mode profiles extending over the volume of the structure.
-We find that our numerical simulations can reproduce the overall qualitative shape of the experimentally measured spin decay spectrum (\ref{gamma_simulation}), confirming that our spin relaxation spectroscopy technique can detect phonon modes of the nanostructure beyond the resonances with appreciable optomechanical interactions (\ref{device-design}).
-However, the precise frequencies of acoustic resonances detected (besides the breathing mode) and the corresponding magnitudes of Purcell enhancement are strongly dependent on the position of the SiV center within the OMC device (see supplementary information \ref{breathing_mode_simulation}).
+Although these modes cannot be observed independently using optomechanical spectroscopy (see SI Section 2), numerical simulations of the acoustic mode structure of our device (using the geometric parameters extracted from SEM analysis in the SI section 1) reveal several acoustic modes at other frequencies with appreciable spin-phonon coupling.
+The simulated spin decay spectrum is qualitatively similar to the experimentally measured spectrum, but is also strongly dependent on the precise position of the SiV center within the OMC device (see SI section 10).